The quest to find the best digital literacy resources and

-The quest to find the best digital literacy resources and strategies that will help ELL become 21st century learners continues.
+strategies that will help ELL become 21st century learners continues.
 I am adding onto my search from last week with more government publications and academic literature research with data collection this week.
-The hope is to find online research and ideas on how to effectively meet the social, digital, 21st century, critical, and academic literacy needs of ELL who live in a multiliteracies world.
-These new developments in technology and multimodal literacies can further deepen understanding and be a motivational factor for learning.
+The

 The BC Government has a framework on digital literacy that can be found here: